 The DVR's cooling fan isn't very quiet (like a bad laptop fan) so it's best to put it in a lesser-used room to avoid it getting on your nerves.
 If the room hosts your router already, then it should be a no-brainer, but a long Ethernet cable (yay more cables) is also a great way to get around this.
 Newer homes with built-in Ethernet wiring that connects the router to every room can also avoid this problem.

 The DVR does all of the heavy lifting for managing settings and storing video.
-This leaves the Night Owl X mobile app as less of a command center and more of a companion feature than a typical wireless security camera’s app is.
+You can use the Night Owl Protect app to adjust settings without connecting a monitor to your DVR.

-It has most of the hallmarks you'd expect, like remote viewing live video, video playback, and basic notifications on your smart device, but it doesn't give you any control over the camera's settings or AI like facial recognition.
+It has most of the hallmarks you'd expect, like remote viewing live video, video playback, and basic notifications on your smart device.
+Still, user reviews aren't kind, with most customers saying it's unreliable and buggy.

 Live video feed